Ecuador Resort Eco-Lodge

 WELCOME!

-Lasso is 33 kilometers south of Aloag.
 You will pass through Machachi and there are a few gas stations.
-There is a good restaurant called Café de la Vaca on the left hand side of the highway shortly after Machachi. ; It's a great place to stop for breakfast or lunch.
-South, after Café de la Vaca there is a PanaVial toll booth (currently $1.00).
-Then you will climb over a mountain pass that has lots of pine trees.
-There is a police check point just before you start coming back down off the mountain pass.
+After Café de la Vaca on the left and Pizza El Hornero on the right there is a Panavial toll booth (currently $1.00).
+Then you will climb over a mountain pass.
 If it is clear, Cotopaxi is very close on your left, the Ilinizas Twin Peaks on the right.
 Sometimes coming down this pass you can see the Avenue of the Volcanoes: Tungurahua (smoking), Las Altars, Sangay (also smoking, but further away) and Chimborazo to the right.

-Now you are heading towards Zumbahua (zoom-BAH-wah) about 1½ hours out of Pujilí (65 kilometers).
-Tigua is about 10 km before Zumbahua and they have a small gallery featuring Naïf Paintings.
-More paintings are also available at Laguna Quilotoa.
-Right before the turn off into Zumbahua there are some small stands selling drinks and food on your right.
-The turn off to Zumbahua, Quilotoa and Chugchilán is just after these stands on your right.
-If you pass the gas station, you have gone to far, you are on your way to Quevedo, turn back.
+At the turn off into Zumbahua there are some small stands selling drinks and food on the right.
+The turn off to Zumbahua, Quilotoa and Chugchilán is just after these stands on the right.
+If you pass a gas station, you have gone too far and you are on your way to Quevedo, turn back.
 You can fill your gas tank, if you haven't already.
-The entrance road to Zumbahua has been widened.
-Continue through the little village with the main square on your right, going down and crossing a bridge over a river.
+The entrance road to Zumbahua is paved.
+Continue through the village with the main square on the right, going down and crossing a bridge over a river.

 ZUMBAHUA TO QUILOTOA (key-low-TOE-ah)

-Zumbahua to Quilotoa is 14 kilometers (about 25 minutes driving).
+is 14 kilometers (about 20 minutes driving).
 After a few kilometers along the paved road, you cross another stream and pass through a small community.
-The road follows along the canyon's edge, turn right at the fork and then over another bridge.
+The road follows along the canyon's edge with a posted look out for Rio Toachi Canyon on the right.
+At the fork turn right and then over another bridge.
 There is a painted sign for Quilotoa at this junction.
 Follow the paved road.
 The road climbs gradually to Quilopungo, a small school and walled in playground.
-Continue past the Ponce turnoff on the right (also with an old painted sign for Cabanas Quilotoa), and up to an archway indicating the entrance to Quilotoa on the right and the road to Chugchilán (choog-chee-LAHN) to the left.
-It is worth stopping to see Laguna Quilotoa on the way in, even if only for a few photos.
-Chugchilán is an hour away.

 Welcome!